sapegin/washingcode-book/manuscript/book.md

 Traditional loops don’t help you with understanding what the code is doing until you read the whole thing.

 We’re separating “what” (our data) from “how” (how to loop over it).
 More than that we don’t have our implementation of the looping part of the “how”, only unique to our code part, that we’re passing as a callback function.

+When you use array methods for all simple cases, traditional loops signals to the code reader, that something unusual is going on.
+And that’s good: you can use brain resources, saved on reading simple loops, to really understand complex ones.

+### Dealing with side effects

 All these array methods, except `forEach`, should have no side effects, and only return value should be used.